kanannuruyevs/kanannuruyevs/README.md

 ### Welcome to my GitHub Profile 🙂.
-My name is Kanan with pronouns he/him 👨🏻.
 Nice to meet you!
 ### There are a couple of things here to mention⚡:

 - I currently stopped learning Python 👨🏻‍💻 and would trying to come back as possible as to work with small projects 🔭.